Government Travel Advice

 If you’d like to speak with us you can call us on 1-888-838-8820 or email us at email@example.com.

 - Please ensure that all medication is packed with your hand luggage and take adequate supplies for the length of your trip.
 Please check with your airline first to ensure you are compliant with current airport security regulations with regards to medication.

-- Whilst the travelling schedule on our holidays shall impose no problems for people of any age in normal physical health, we should like to point out that we visit many historical sites and often enjoy walking tours of various places of interest.
-Some holidays, therefore, may not be suitable for clients of greatly impaired mobility.
+- Whilst the travelling schedule on our cruises shall impose no problems for people of any age in normal physical health, we should like to point out that we visit many historical sites and often enjoy walking tours of various places of interest.
+Some cruises, therefore, may not be suitable for clients of greatly impaired mobility.
 If you have greatly impaired mobility then please contact us for further advice or click here to read more.

 - We would request that you bring the name, address and telephone number of your Primary Care Physician as this is usually required by insurance companies if you become ill.